The iPhone 6 iOS 11.4.1 update is a minor update that could help, or hurt, your iPhone 6’s performance.

 Random reboots have been a problem on our iPhone 6, but we haven't noticed any while using the iOS 11.4.1 update.

 Lag was an issue for us on iOS 11.4 and it's still an issue on iOS 11.4.1.
 Animations are still choppy and we continue to see keyboard lag when sending texts via Messages.

 We've also noticed slowdown when pulling up Control Center from the bottom of the display and when pulling Notification Center down from the top of the display.

-That said, if you're feeling leery, take a look at our list of reasons to and not to install the iOS 11.3 update on your iPhone 6 or iPhone 6 Plus.
+That said, if you're feeling leery, take a look at our list of reasons to and not to install the iOS 11.4.1 update on your iPhone 6 or iPhone 6 Plus.

 This article may contain affiliate links.
 Click here for more details.